-5. Technology
+4. Technology

-5.0 How will the hydrogen be generated for HyDeploy?
+4.0 How will the hydrogen be generated for HyDeploy?

-The hydrogen for HyDeploy will be generated using an electrolyser.
-For Keele University this will be installed on the campus.
+The hydrogen for HyDeploy will be generated using an electrolyser on the Keele University site.
 An electrolyser uses electricity to split water into hydrogen and oxygen so hydrogen can be used as energy.
+It will be powered by renewable energy sources.